 PJM Manual M-01 - PJM Manual for Control Center Requirements - shall be used as the source for Control Center requirements.
 This includes, but is not necessarily limited to, metering placement requirements, data acquisition frequency, and accuracy requirements.
-Technical requirements apply to both PJM TOP facilities and facilities outside the PJM TOP area.

 In general, Analog Data measurements are required for: